isdaniel/MyBlog/source/_posts/pg-migrator-online-postgresql-migration.md

 2. **Stop application writes to the source** (put the app in maintenance, revoke writes, or fail over the load balancer).
 3. Wait one more heartbeat to confirm lag is `0` bytes.
 4. Press **Ctrl+C** (single SIGINT). pg_dbmigrator:
-   - Stops the apply loop at the current LSN.
+   - Stops the apply loop at the current LSN and flushes the final feedback message.
+   - Syncs sequences on the target via `setval()` (skip with `--no-sequence-sync`).
-   - Disables the subscription on the target.
+   - Disables and drops the subscription on the target (unless `--keep-subscription`).
-   - Drops the subscription unless you passed `--keep-subscription`.
+   - Drops the replication slot and any auto-created publication on the source (unless `--keep-slot` or `--no-auto-create-publication`).
    - Exits cleanly.
 5. Repoint the application's connection string to the target.
-6. (Later) drop the replication slot on the source: `SELECT pg_drop_replication_slot('pg_dbmigrator_slot');`.

 A second Ctrl+C is an escape hatch — if shutdown is stuck, hitting it again forces termination.
-Use only as a last resort, since the slot may be left behind on the source.
+Use only as a last resort, since the slot may be left behind on the source (drop manually with `SELECT pg_drop_replication_slot('pg_dbmigrator_slot');`).

 ## A Realistic Online Migration Recipe